SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 In the example above,
-writing ``Beverage.allCases`` lets you access a collection that contains all of that enumeration's cases.
+writing ``Beverage.allCases`` lets you access a collection that contains all of the ``Beverage`` enumeration's cases You can use ``allCases`` like any other collection --- the collection's elements are instances of the enumeration type, so in this case they're ``Beverage`` values.
-You can use ``allCases`` like any other collection --- the example above counts how many cases there are, and the example below uses a ``for`` loop to iterate over all the cases.
+The example above counts how many cases there are, and the example below uses a ``for`` loop to iterate over all the cases.

 .. testcode:: enums